dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 ### What plans are affected by query volume fees?

 We currently charge query volume fees on Solo and Teams plans.
+Enterprise plans have custom pricing.

 ### Where can I see my current query volume?